telemachus/notes/socrates-companion/notes.md

 towards both goals, but he believes that far more work remains in order to yield real results.

+## Chapter 4: Socratic Metaphysics

+Prior argues, against Dancy and Vlastos and with Allen and Fine, that the character Socrates in the early dialogues *is* a metaphysician.
+He has an ontology of forms that is in many essential ways similar to, and a precursor for, the famous Platonic theory of forms that appears in the middle dialogues.

+Prior bases his argument on Socrates' use of the same language for Forms as the middle period, Socratic arguments that objects like "justice" and "piety" exist, are universals, explain the properties of actions, people and so on, serve as standards for thought and action and are self-predicating.
+In fact, the metaphysics of the early Socrates shares everything with Plato except for separation of the Forms and Plato's general other-worldliness, according to Prior.
+In this sense, the views we find in the early dialogues clearly foreshadow and lead to the view of the middle dialogues.

 ## Chapter 7: Socratic Eudaimonism (Naomi Reshotko)

 Reshotko argues that virtue is knowledge, but this definition can only